MikeXydas/dsit_discord_bot/README.md

     3. Run the container `docker run -v /path/to/dsit_bot/dsit_bot:/app/dsit_bot <tag>`

 **Note**: For the notification of a new announcement the bot requires a text channel ID that will print the announcement.
-Currently, I have it hardcoded as the channel id of the #general in our server (dsit_bot/boot.py, line 50).
+Currently, I have it hardcoded as the channel id of the #general in my dev-server (dsit_bot/boot.py, line 21).
 This is bad and I should fix it.
 For now you should follow the steps below to fix it:
 1. Go to Discord User Settings > Appearance > Enable Developer Mode
 2. Go to you dev server > right click on #general > Copy Id
-3. Paste it in the dsit_bot/boot.py, line 50 (currently the id you must change is `766929768753922051`)
+3. Paste it in the dsit_bot/boot.py, line 21 (currently the id you must change is `766929768753922051`)

 Feel free to tell me if there are any mistakes, needed clarifications or in general if you are having trouble setting it up.